omgitstom/stealthisrepo/factpack.md

 - What post-implementation support is provided?
 - How do customers access support and documentation?
 - What training and educational resources are available?
-- What is the segment's current customer sentiment (NPS/CSAT/etc)?
+- What is each customer segment's sentiment (NPS/CSAT/etc)?

 ## Organizational Structure

 ### Company Organization

-*A clear organizational structure facilitates efficiency and communication.*
+*Understanding organizational structure facilitates efficiency and communication.
+Finding and building key relationships allows you to work cross-functionally*

 - How is the organization structured?
 - What are the different departments and their roles?